zerooo111/fermi-explorer-fronend/README.md

-# Fermi Explorer
+# Fermi Explorer Frontend

-A modern React-based blockchain explorer for the Fermi Continuum network.
+A modern React-based blockchain explorer frontend for the Fermi Continuum network.
 This application provides real-time monitoring of ticks (blocks), transactions, and network status through an intuitive web interface.

 ## Overview